jnorrid/modern-fortran-docker/README.md

 # modern-fortran-docker

 Dockerfile to build a modern-fortran Docker image.
+It's based off Ubuntu 23.10, which has several enhancements to the Linux kernel and supports GCC GFortran v13.2.0.

-It's based off Ubuntu 18.04 and installs gfortran, OpenMPI, and OpenCoarrays for you.
+This Dockerfile installs gfortran, OpenMPI, and OpenCoarrays for you.
 It will also git clone the modern-fortran projects.

-You will need Docker set up and running on your system.
+You will need Docker to be set up and running on your system.

 ## Build